Code-Institute-Submissions/Frankie141-Rock-paper-Scissors_AprResub/README.md

     * I have tested this game in different browsers: Chrome, Edge and Firefox.

-    * The game results given are always correct.

     * The header, instructions, game buttons and results are all easy to read and understand.

-    * This project is responsiveness, colors contrast well and functions on all standard screen sizes using devtools device toolbar.
+    * This project is responsiveness, colors contrast well on all size screens.

+    * Scoreboard function does not currently work.

 Bugs